 Lasse Heerten

-In early July 1968, Holy Ghost Fathers Anthony Byrne, Raymond Kennedy and Fintan Kilbride left their West African parishes to cross the Atlantic.
+In early July 1968, Holy Ghost Fathers Anthony Byrne, Raymond Kennedy, and Fintan Kilbride left their west African parishes to cross the Atlantic.
 The Irish missionaries had embarked for the United States to campaign for the interconfessional aid operation established to help the population of Biafra, the former Eastern Region of Nigeria, which had declared its independence in May 1967.
 Now, the secessionist state was threatened by famine.
 In spring 1968, Federal Nigerian troops had completed their blockade of the breakaway region.
-With the supply situation in the enclave becoming increasingly serious, the International Committee of the Red Cross (ICRC) and Christian relief organisations mounted air lifts to provide the Biafran population with food and medicine.
+With the supply situation in the enclave becoming increasingly serious, the International Committee of the Red Cross (ICRC) and Christian relief organizations mounted airlifts to provide the Biafran population with food and medicine.

-Upon arrival in New York, the Catholic priests met with the leadership of the American Jewish Committee (AJC).
+On arrival in New York, the Catholic priests met with the leadership of the American Jewish Committee (AJC).
 The Irishmen reported on the humanitarian crisis, urging the AJC to lobby for the cause in the American Jewish community and to employ their resources for the aid operation.
 At the meeting, the missionaries spread photographs of emaciated “Biafran Babies” on the table: “starving children with bloated bellies and match-stick legs.”
 Afterward, the AJC’s director of Interreligious Affairs, Rabbi Marc H. Tanenbaum, noted that the photographs were “to Jewish eyes, 1968 versions of photographs of Jewish children taken in the 1940’s in such other notorious sites [as] Bergen-Belsen, Thereisenstadt [sic], Auschwitz.”
 According to Tanenbaum, the Irish fathers had made this connection in an effort to underline the urgency of the crisis.
-The Rabbi noted that Father Kilbride repeatedly resorted to analogies with the events of the 1930s and 1940s.
+The rabbi noted that Father Kilbride repeatedly resorted to analogies with the events of the 1930s and 1940s.

 “To our eternal shame,” he said in his soft, compelling Irish accent, “we sat by while millions of Jewish people and others were put to death before our very eyes.
 We did practically nothing then.”
-Then his Irish fire broke out, “have we learned nothing from those days?”
+Then his Irish fire broke out, “Have we learned nothing from those days?”

 For the AJC, this felt like déjà vu: